Early Education and Care in Inclusive Settings (EECIS) BA

 - Serra Acar, Assistant Professor of Early Childhood Education and Care, College of Education and Human Development

-- Lianna Pizzo, Associate Professor and Graduate Program Director of Early Childhood Education, College of Education and Human Development
+- Lianna Pizzo, Associate Professor, Early Childhood Education and Care, College of Education and Human Development